Ground pecans take these Pecan Macaroons to a whole new level. Try this simple recipe for a twist on an old favorite.

 I moved into our house when Becky was just 5, Tim was 7, and Matt was 10.
 A few days after we moved in, an older couple came over to give my kids permission to cut through their yard to play in the creek that runs behind their house.

 So my kids spent many weekends and summers exploring the creek.
 I loved that they had the freedom I had when I was a kid even though I sometimes worried about what they might find in the creek.
-Fortunately, my neighbors also kept an eye on things so I received warnings when my neighbors saw anything dangerous (like cotton mouths).
+Fortunately, my neighbors also kept an eye on things so I received warnings when my neighbors saw anything dangerous (like snakes).

 We also enjoy the amazing food in Austin.
 There are so many great places to eat.
 Some of our favorites are Hopdoddy for hamburgers and fries, Central Market for live music with wine and cheese and Chez Zee for creme brulee french toast and desserts (I’m working on my own version of creme brulee french toast for a future post).